svn2github/curl-ext/LIBRARY/trunk/README.txt

 Documentation
 --------------

-The 'docs-install' directory contains library directories prepared for addition to the Curl Documentation Viewer using the IDE 'Install Documentation' command.
+The "docs install" directory (COM.CURL.EXT-Vm.n-doc) contains library directories prepared for addition to the Curl Documentation Viewer using the IDE 'Install Documentation' command.
 The directories include both documentation and source code, which allows stepping into code in the library.
+For example, COM.CURL.EXT-Vm.n-doc/manifest.mcurl is the COM.CURL.EXT library manifest for the "docs install" directory.

-For example, COM.CURL.EXT-Vm.n-doc/manifest.mcurl is the COM.CURL.EXT library manifest.
+If you install the documentation, you will see a new section in the Contents pane of the Curl Documentation Viewer called Curl Extensions Guide.
+The first subsection is an overview of the packages provided by the library with links to more detailed information (where available) and sample applets.

 =============
  Source Code